FREE Case Evaluation

 First degree murder is the most serious felony homicide charge.
 Murder is said to be in the first degree if it is determined to be premeditated, deliberate, and malicious.
 A homicide is also considered first degree murder if it occurs during the commission of a felony such as robbery, rape, kidnapping, or arson.
 Certain factors in a first degree murder case can increase the sentence to include life in prison without parole.
 (Prior to 2013, certain circumstances allowed the prosecution to seek the death penalty, but in May of that year Governor Martin O’Malley signed legislation into effect repealing the possibility of capital punishment for future offenders in Maryland.)

 Regardless of the level of homicide with which you have been charged, it is critical to obtain strong legal defense from an experienced attorney.
-Homicide cases are notoriously complex, and you need a defense attorney who understands the nuances and subtleties of a homicide charge and who has the experience to refute the evidence of the prosecution.
+Homicide cases are notoriously complex, and you need a Maryland homicide attorney who understands the nuances and subtleties of a homicide charge and who has the experience to refute the evidence of the prosecution.